 - Written permission from the property owner (if different from applicant)

 What happens to my application?

-Upon completion of the application, Planning staff review the proposed development and complete a site inspection.
+Upon completion of the application, planning staff review the proposed development and complete a site inspection.
 Should the application meet all requirements, a development approval will be issued outlining any conditions for development.
 You will then be required to submit a proposed house location and a complete set of building plans.
 The proposed house location must be stamped by a Newfoundland Land Surveyor and must meet all requirements of the approval letter.
-This information will then be reviewed by the Building Inspector.
+This information will then be reviewed by a building inspector.

 What is the cost of a building permit?